Flag This Hub

 Tricky Tweeters

-Be aware that some people follow you to get you to follow them back and then later delete you from their list after you add them to your list.
+Be aware that some people follow you to get you to follow them back and then later delete you from their list after you add them.
 So when you get a person who has nothing what so ever in common with you sending out a notice, they are probably one of those type people.
 Don’t assume you’ll keep a follower just because they added you.

 Don’t pay anyone to get tweets.